ravigorani/Iris-Species-Prediction/README.md

 Machine Learning Project <br>

-This Model uses Logistic Regression for predicting the species.
+This Model uses Logistic Regression for predicting the species.<br>
+For Rendering HTML file Flask framework is used.<br>

 <b>Libraries to be installed:</b><br>
     numpy <br>